Chin-may02/Python-Voice-Assistant-Suryanshsk/Storyteller/Readme.md

-Sure!
-Here’s the README file without the headers that contain "N/A":

 Voice Assistant Storyteller

 🎯 Goal
 The goal of this project is to create a voice assistant that can tell stories based on user input.
 The assistant listens for commands and provides an interactive storytelling experience.